 Dragon Use Three: Defense

-In the upper 30s, the dragon becomes very beneficial in defense.
+The dragon has been becoming very beneficial in defense.
 While initially it acts as a cushion and allows you to lose fewer troops when hit, towards level 40 you actually will start to do about the same with or without your dragon.
 At around level 40 the dragon actually becomes a help and you do better with your dragon than without.
 Check out these hits below.
+(Note that this information was prior to the Dragon being fixed)

 While neither of these hits were caps note that the defender did significantly better with their dragon than without.
 Things to note about using Your dragon for defense: